Out of focus photograph of the Sydney Opera House sails at sunrise.

 Sydney Narrative Therapy

 Sydney Narrative Therapy offers individual, relationship and family therapy as well as supervision and training for practitioners.Sydney Narrative Therapy would like to acknowledge the Gadigal people of the Eora Nation as the traditional custodians of the land on which it is located.
-And we would like to express respect for Gadigal people's elders, for their continued connection to their lands, waterways and culture amid invasion and ongoing colonisation.
+And we would like to express great respect for Gadigal people's elders for the significant work of continuing their connection to their lands, language, waterways and culture amid invasion and ongoing colonisation.

 About